Xemptuous/sqlua.nvim/README.md

 :SQLuaAddConnection - prompts the user to add a connection to the connections file
 ```

+### Adding a Database
+After using `:SQLuaAddConnection` you will be prompted to enter a database url and a name for the database.

+The url should follow standard jdbc url format:
+`rdbms://[user][:password]@[host][:port][/db][?args*]`
+The url will be parsed to be used with the appropriate CLI command through args as necessary.

+The name given will be shown in the sidebar, and will not be used to connect to the specified db.

 The sidebar navigator can be used to explore the DB and its various schema and tables, as well as creating various template queries.

 ### Executing Queries